CodingItWrong/log2blog/README.md

 Convert a GitHub commit log into markdown for a blog post, page, etc.

+As an example of an article generated via Log2Blog, see [learntdd.in/rails](http://learntdd.in/rails/).

 ## Usage

 Not yet set up to be an installable gem; for now, download the repo and run it from the project root.